 Have you read the Transgender guidance?

 Have you sought support from HR?

-For reasons of confidentiality, agree with the employee what information should be shared with the HR Advisor Have you outlined the support available to the employee through: Occupational Health, Safety and Wellbeing Services?
-Time Off Work?
+For reasons of confidentiality, agree with the employee what information should be shared with the HR Business Partner.

+Have you outlined the support available to the employee through:

+Occupational Health, Safety and Wellbeing Services?Time Off Work?

 Reasonable adjustments?

 Have you spoken to the employee to gain an understanding of any concerns they may have regarding the transition process and any perceived impact on the workplace and their colleagues?

-Have you agreed a planned approach, - led by the employee covering: updating records agreeing any workplace adjustments planning and agreeing leave for transitioning agreeing approach to inform colleagues. agreeing what facilities will be used. agreeing first day arrangements?
+Have you agreed a planned approach, - led by the employee covering:

+updating records

+agreeing any workplace adjustments

+planning and agreeing leave for transitioning

+agreeing approach to inform colleagues.

+agreeing what facilities will be used.

+agreeing first day arrangements?

 Update records Have you agreed with the employee who will update various records?
 Have you agreed the date that personal records (title, first name, family name and gender) should be updated?
 The timing of record changes should be synchronised as far as possible.
 If you are updating records, have you agreed with the employee what personal information should be shared with colleagues?
 Have you or the employee updated the following records?
 HR and payroll - pre-existing staff number should be retained.

 Email address - a new account is recommended.

 IT systems

 Circulation lists

 Staff directories

 Security pass

 Pension record

 Rotas

 Name badges

 Telephone directory

 Records should be updated so that all current and future references pick up the employee's new details and records pre-dating the transition are deleted as far as possible.

 Have you identified departmental contacts in HR, payroll and IT in case of glitches?
-Your HR Advisor will be able to help identify these contacts.
+Your HR Business Partner will be able to help identify these contacts.

-Workplace adjustments

-Have you agreed any temporary or longer- term workplace adjustments?
+Workplace adjustments Have you agreed any temporary or longer- term workplace adjustments?
+For example: time off change in role or duties. risk assessment following surgery. flexible working following facial hair treatment

-For example

-• time off

-change in role or duties.

-risk assessment following surgery.

-flexible working following facial hair treatment

-Leave for transitioning

-Have you agreed the expected time off required, to attend appointments or undertake treatments relating to gender reassignment?
+Leave for transitioning Have you agreed the expected time off required, to attend appointments or undertake treatments relating to gender reassignment, in line with the Authority's Time Off policy?

-Use of facilities

-Have you agreed when the employee will start to use facilities, such as toilets and changing rooms, appropriate to their gender?
-This will usually be on the first day of transition.
-If colleagues object to sharing facilities with employees going through transition, the situation should be dealt with through communication, discussion and education.
-If colleagues persist with unreasonable objections, you may need to manage the situation via disciplinary procedures.
+Use of facilities Have you discussed the Equality and Human Rights Commission's (EHRC) interim update on the practical implications of the Supreme Court Judgement published 25 April 2025.

 Informing colleagues Have you agreed with the employee how and when colleagues will be told about the transition?
 This could be done on a one-to-one basis, in groups or by email.
 Have you or the employee informed colleagues? what is going to happen and when? what their responsibilities are? how can they help and support the employee? of the facts but not graphic detail?
 If the employee has decided to inform colleagues themselves, have they told you when this will happen so you can provide support as required?

 First day arrangements Some employees will prefer to take a short break to prepare to return to work in the gender.
-Have you arranged for: a friend to meet the employee from reception and accompany him/her back to the workplace? an appointment for a new security pass? a one-to-one meeting with the employee to discuss on- going support? new uniform to be provided as appropriate?
+Have you arranged for: a friend to meet the employee from reception and accompany them back to the workplace? an appointment for a new security pass? a one-to-one meeting with the employee to discuss on-going support? new uniform to be provided as appropriate?

-Handover to new manager Have you spoken to the employee to agree what information should be shared with the new manager?
+landover to new manager Have you spoken to the employee to agree what information should be shared with the new manager?
 Have you set up a meeting for you, the employee and the new manager to discuss what has happened to date and what is planned in the future?
 Previous special leave / sickness absence should be covered to ensure they are accounted for accurately.